 To enable trainees to successfully use Marxan with Zones to solve spatial conservation planning problems.

-Participants need to have a basic knowledge of GIS and GIS software (ArcGIS or QGIS) to be able to complete the hands-on exercises.
+Participants need to have a basic to intermediate knowledge of GIS and GIS software (ArcGIS or QGIS) to be able to complete hands-on exercises.
+Previous experience with Marxan is not required.

 If you are interested in learning more about this workshops or help you organize one in your region, contact: